 During most elections, the President has been declared (by the media) by noontime here in Hawaii and since I am not a “morning person”, I usually do my voting in the afternoon, again not that my vote would have counted if I voted in the morning.

 Because of this, I have always been frustrated with the election process BUT this year is a historic year for Hawaii.
 This will be the first time that Hawai’i will actually have a voice in helping to select a presidential nominee.
 I feel pretty excited about being able to be a part of this process.
 It is the first time in a long time that I have felt a little hope about the future of our country.
-For more on being able to be a part of the process, check out Teachick’s Persnickety Tutu blog on the subject of using our voices to vote to make a change.

 We had Hillary’s daughter, Chelsea here this weekend campaigning for her mother and since Barack’s sister lives in Hawaii, she has been campaigning for her brother.
 We have also had lots of Obama adds on TV.
 The news media covered quite a few of the events this weekend.
 I was a little concerned with one of the interviews though.
 During an interview with an older woman from Maui, the woman made the comment that she was voting for Hillary because she thought her daughter was so pretty.
 My concern was not that she was voting for Hillary.
 Vote for Hillary, vote for Barack, just get out there and vote and be a part of the process, BUT it might be a little more important for the future of our country to vote on some actual issues rather than on if someone’s daughter is pretty.